Project Overview

 Summary of Essential Project Details

-The Grassy Mountain Gold Project is located in Malheur County, eastern Oregon, approximately 22 miles south of Vale, Oregon, and roughly 70 miles west of Boise, Idaho.
-The project site is situated in the rolling hills of the high desert region of the far western Snake River Plain and consists of three patented (private) lode claims where the deposit is located, 455 unpatented lode claims, nine mill site claims, and a lease for land surface and surface/mineral rights, all totaling approximately 8,280 acres.
+The Grassy Mountain Gold Project is located in Malheur County eastern Oregon, approximately 22 miles south of Vale, Oregon, and approximately 70 miles west of Boise, Idaho.
+The project lies within the rolling hills of the high desert region of the far western Snake River Plain.
+The land package consists of three patented (private) lode claims where the gold deposit is located, 455 unpatented lode claims, nine mill site claims, and a lease covering land surface and surface/mineral rights, all totaling approximately 8,200 acres.
 The local terrain is gentle to moderate, with elevations ranging from 3,300 to 4,300 ft. above mean sea level.
-Paramount owns 100% of the private land on which the gold deposit sits and controls all mining claims within the 8,200 acres land package.
+Paramount Gold Nevada (Paramount) owns 100% of the private land containing the gold deposit, and controls all mining claims within the land package.

-Since the acquisition of Calico Resources in 2016, the goal of the Paramount team was to advance the high-grade Grassy Mountain Gold project towards production, becoming Oregon’s first modern-day gold mine.
+Since acquiring Calico Resources in 2016, Paramount’s objective has been to advance the high-grade Grassy Mountain Gold project towards production, positioning it to become Oregon’s first modern-day gold mine.

-Paramount has improved the size of and confidence level in the project’s mineral resources, metallurgical recoveries and project economics.
-The project has received the County permit and is progressing through State and Federal permitting.
+Paramount has significantly improved the size of and confidence level in the project’s mineral resources, metallurgical recoveries and project economics.
+The project has received County approval, the Federal Record of Decision (ROD), the Final Environmental Impact Statement (FEIS), draft State permits, and is currently progressing through the final State permitting process.

-Grassy Mountain Gold proposes to mine approximately 2.07 million short tons (US) (Mst) of mill-grade ore and 0.27 Mst of waste rock for a mine life of approximately eight years; however, the Tailings Storage Facility (TSF) has been sized to contain 3.64 Mst should additional reserves be identified.
-The material (both ore and waste) will be extracted from an underground mine using conventional underground mining techniques, including drilling, blasting, mucking, loading, and hauling.
+Grassy Mountain Gold proposes to mine approximately 2.07 million short tons (US) (Mst) of mill-grade ore and 0.27 Mst of waste rock over an estimated mine life of approximately eight years.
+The Tailings Storage Facility (TSF) has been designed to contain 3.64 Mst, allowing for potential future reserves.
+Both ore and waste rock will be extracted from an underground mine using conventional underground mining methods, including drilling, blasting, mucking, loading, and hauling.

-Grassy Mountain Gold will use hydraulic loaders to load the ore and waste into haul trucks.
-The haul trucks will transport the waste rock to the Temporary Waste Rock Storage Facility (TWRSF) near the TSF, and will transport the ore to the Run of Mine (ROM) ore stockpile adjacent to the crushing and milling facilities.
-The ore will be crushed and leached in a carbon-in-leach (CIL) processing plant at a rate of 750 stpd (short tons per day), seven days per week.
-The leached tailings will go through a detoxification process, then pumped in a slurry to the TSF, with supernatant solution recovered and pumped back to the mill.
+Hydraulic loaders will load ore and waste into haul trucks.
+Waste rock will be transported to the Temporary Waste Rock Storage Facility (TWRSF) which will be located near the TSF.
+The ore will be transported to the Run of Mine (ROM) stockpile which will be adjacent to the crushing and milling facilities.
+The ore will be crushed and processed in a carbon-in-leach (CIL) processing plant at a rate of 750 stpd (short tons per day), seven days per week.
+The leached tailings will go through a detoxification process, then pumped in a slurry to the TSF with supernatant solution recovered and pumped back to the mill.

-In general, the proposed mining and metal processing operations will consist of an underground mine and ore processing facilities, including a conventional mill and TSF, a TWRSF, and other support facilities.
+In general, the proposed mining and metal processing operations will consist of an underground mine and ore processing facilities, including a conventional mill, TSF, a TWRSF, and supporting facilities.

 The Project will include the following major components: